midhunkalarikkal/FullDomain/Notes/DSA1.md

 ## `Array` ##
 =============
 An array is a collection of items stored at contiguous memory locations.
 The items can be of the same data type, and they are accessed using an index.
+In JavaScript, arrays are inherently heterogeneous, meaning we can store different types of data

 `Multi-Dimensional Array`
 -------------------------